Sourjya-Saha/BlinkBasket/README.md

 Run the complete v1.1 schema in your **Supabase SQL editor**.
 The schema includes all 13 tables, 10 indexes (including GIN indexes for `jsonb` columns), and all 3 triggers.

-> You can find the full copy-paste ready SQL in `docs/schema_v1.1.sql`.
+> You can find the full copy-paste database schema ready in `/database_schema.txt`.

 ---